acapps/using-zipwhip/zipwhip-webhooks.md

 #Zipwhip Web Hooks
 Web Hooks allow Server-to-Server communication of new events, without the hassle of a persistent connection.
-The idea behind Web Hooks is to give implementors the ability to receive real-time events as items change within Zipwhip.
+The idea behind Web Hooks is to give implementers the ability to receive real-time events as items change within Zipwhip.
-As the implementor, you can chose which events you would like to listen for.
+As the implementer, you can chose which events you would like to listen for.

 ###Events
 * Delete